ErikaVasNormandy/erikavasnormandy.github.io/_posts/2025-03-19-darksouls-solaire.md

 ---
-title: Coffee Pour Over Instructions
+title: Solaire
 author: technomancer-01
-excerpt: Pour Over Instructions
-# tags: featured
+excerpt: “…I will stay behind, to gaze at the sun.
+The sun is a wondrous body.
+Like a magnificent father!
+If only I could be so grossly incandescent!"
 skills:
   - ink
 categories:
-  - topics
-  - coffee
-  - barista
-  - cafe
   - works
+  - dark souls
+  - soulsborne

-background-image: Coffee-instructions-pg1.jpeg
+background-image: /satmorningsoulsborne/20250315-dark-souls-solaire-1-preview.png

 ---
 ---